rust-lang/mdBook/guide/src/cli/test.md

 them to be able to automatically test these code examples.

 mdBook supports a `test` command that will run code samples as doc tests for your book.
 At the moment, only Rust doc tests are supported.

-For details on writing code samples and runnable code samples in your book, see [Writing](../guide/writing.md).

 #### Specify a directory